SDM-TIB/KG-Generation-Testbed/README.md

 # Evaluation of relevant parameteres of a Knowledge Graph Construction
-This repository includes the resources to
+This repository includes the resources to perform an evaluation over Knowledge Graph Construction Engines (RDFizers) to test how relevant parameters affect to the performance of these tools.

 ## Contents
 Folders: